The 2017 Learn To Swim schedule is now available!

 For parent tips and more information about program expectations, please read the Welcome Letter.

-For levels II, III and the adult classes, class size is limited to a minimum of 4 and a maximum of 8 students per class.
+For levels II, III, class size is limited to a minimum of 4 and a maximum of 8 students per class.
 For the Preschool and level I classes, class size is limited to a minimum of 4 and a maximum of 6 students per class.
 Classes that do not have a minimum of 4 students will be cancelled.

 To register for swim lessons, complete a registration form and bring it or send it with your fee or scholarship request to Town Hall, located at 112 S. Main Street, in Gordonsville.
 Classes are filled on a first-come, first-served basis, so please provide both a first and second choice of class times on your application.
 For a schedule of classes, click here.